Video sources support

 Other - zone will be created by default.
 You can specify your own scenario.
 Read more about zones/lines here.

-Camera mounting type - for more precise analysis choose a mounting type of your camera.
-If a camera looks vertically at the floor, chose Overhead, otherwise choose Angle type.
+Camera mounting type - for more accurate video analytics choose a mounting type of your camera.
+If a camera looks vertically at the floor, chose Overhead, otherwise choose Tilted type.

-You can always change camera settings in future regardless of what option you've chosen.
+You can always change camera settings in future regardless of what option you've chosen (in the channel settings > events > advaned > profiles).

 Upon successful connection of the camera, the Calibration window will appear that allows you to adjust tracker object sizes for your camera.